The Johan Huizinga Fellowship welcomes outstanding candidates to submit proposals for historical research into objects in the Rijksmuseum collection.

 Complete applications have to be submitted through the online application system.
 Please follow the link below to learn about the required documents for application.

-The closing date for all applications is 12 March 2017, at 6:00 p.m.
-(Amsterdam time/CET), but students are encouraged to apply at their earliest convenience.
+The closing date for all applications is 14 January 2018, at 6:00 p.m.
+(Amsterdam time/CET), but candidates are encouraged to apply at their earliest convenience.
 No applications will be accepted after the deadline.
 All applications must be submitted online and in English.
 Applications or related materials delivered via email, postal mail, or in person will not be accepted.

 - For questions concerning the application procedure, contact Marije Spek, Coordinator of the Fellowship Programme (firstname.lastname@example.org), +31 (0)20-6747395.